youngjae-hur7/omnia/docs/source/OmniaInstallGuide/RHEL/Provision/installprovisiontool.rst

 [Optional] Additional configurations handled by the provision tool
 -------------------------------------------------------------------------

-**Using multiple versions of a given OS**

-Omnia now supports deploying different versions of the same OS.
-With each run of ``discovery_provision.yml``, a new deployable OS image is created with a distinct type depending on the values provided in ``input/software_config.json``.
-Supported RHEL/Rocky Linux OS's are:

-    * RHEL 8.6, 8.7, 8.8
-    * Rocky Linux 8.6, 8.7, 8.8

-.. note:: By default, Omnia deploys the minimal version of the Rocky Linux OS.
-But in order to utilize the multiple version feature, the user must provide the full (DVD) version of the Rocky Linux OS.

 **Disk partitioning**

     Omnia now allows for customization of disk partitions applied to remote servers.
 The disk partition ``desired_capacity`` has to be provided in MB.
 Valid ``mount_point`` values accepted for disk partition are  ``/var``, ``/tmp``, ``/usr``, ``swap``.
 The default partition size provided for RHEL/Rocky Linux is /boot: 1024MB, /boot/efi: 256MB and remaining space to / partition.
 Default partition size provided for Ubuntu is /boot: 2148MB, /boot/efi: 1124MB and remaining space to / partition.
 Values are accepted in the form of JSON list such as: